jannickj/blog/1-frp/1-frp.md

 ```
 Window = ]Last, Now]
 ```
-Meaning that Now is included and events exactly at Last is excluded, as those were included in the prior window.
-To create a window of events to be applied we take all events occuring before **Last** state update.
+Meaning events that occured exactly at the time **Now** is included and events exactly at the time **Last** is excluded, as those were included in the prior window.

+As such to create a window of events to be applied we take all events occuring before **Last** state update.

 ```csharp
 /** second update FIXED **/